Skip to product information

 Living Soil Tree Farm

-Trifolate Orange
+Trifolate Orange TREES & SEEDS

-Trifolate Orange
+Trifolate Orange TREES & SEEDS

 Trifoliate Orange Citrus trifoliata

 Trifoliate is an interesting citrus tree known for its cold hardiness.
 The trees are known to survive down to USDA hardiness zone 6.
-Trifoliate orange trees produce a small fruit that most consider too biter for fresh eating.
-These fruits can be prepared in various ways however most people (on this continent) grow trifoliate for use as root stock.
-When used as a root stock trifoliate orange trees confer some cold hardiness to the grafted citrus variety.
-I love the smell of trifoliate fruit although as of yet I have not tried to eat them.
-Each fruit is loaded with a many seeds.
+Trifoliate orange trees produce a small fruit that is not great for fresh consumption but is an amazing cooking ingredient.
+These fruits can be prepared in various ways.
+We have used the fruit as a replacement for lemon in various dressings, dips, and brines.
+The fruit smells amazing and is loaded with many seeds.

 Typically maxing out between 13-26 feet some would consider these more of a shrub than a tree.
 The trees will often lose their leaves in the dormant season.
 Trifoliate have very large and formidable thorns.
 The thorns and stems remain green all year round providing a nice splash of color in winter.

 Do note that these trees are from Asia and care should be used when selecting a site.
 They are known to spread by seed in some areas and due to their thorns can become a barrier to humans and wildlife.
 They can grow in sunny & shady conditions.
+We recommend collecting all of the fruit so as to prevent the seeds from spreading throughout the environment even in zones where this plant is not considered invasive.

 Materials